stasbychkar/GradeManagementSystem360/README.md

 ## Brief Description
 This is our final project for CSS 360 - Software Engineering.
 This project involved developing a program from start to finish following the software development life cycle.
 This grade management program allows users to store student grades in a database and get certain aggregated statistics from them.
 Key features include:
+* A user friendly GUI through which the user interacts with the program
-* A CSV file acting as the database - saving the data
+* A CSV file acting as the database - saving the data between sessions
 * The ability to add, edit, and delete students from the database
 * Generating a histogram of student grades
 * Generating statistics of students (Number of students, mean and median GPA, and standard deviation)